A Performance Indicator Framework for Accessibility Data: Information and Communication Technologies

 Description

-This indicator refers to barriers using internet connection or a mobile data plan, or both.
+This indicator refers to barriers using an internet connection or a mobile data plan, or both.
 In the digital world, internet access provides the ability to stay engaged in society.
-There are various types of internet services, such as high-speed, dial-up, wireless, etc. These services can vary by region (rural vs. urban) and impact connectivity including the ability to use email or access programs and services.
+There are various types of internet services, such as high-speed, dial-up, wireless, etc. These services can vary by region (rural vs. urban) and may experience issues that and impact connectivity including the ability to use email or access programs and services.

 Data source

-American Sign Language (ASL) version of Proportion of persons with disabilities who experience barriers related to digital content, including non-web-based documents and Proportion of persons with disabilities who experience barriers related to online broadcasting (no audio)
+American Sign Language (ASL) version of Proportion of persons with disabilities who experience barriers related to digital content, including non-web-based documents and Proportion of persons with disabilities who experience barriers related to online broadcasting (no audio, no captions)

 (English Content)